lowlighter/metrics/README.md

           token: ${{ secrets.METRICS_TOKEN }}
           # Your GitHub user name
           user: my-github-user
+          # If you own a website and you added it to your GitHub profile,
+          # You can provide a PageSpeed token to add your site's performance results on the metrics SVG image
+          # See https://developers.google.com/speed/docs/insights/v5/get-started to obtain a key
+          # pagespeed_token: ${{ secrets.PAGESPEED_TOKEN }}
 ```

 On each run, a new SVG image will be generated and committed to your repository.